joakark/chest_x-ray_classification/README.md

 # Chest X-Ray Classification

-In this project, a set of x-rays are classified as Pneumonia or Normal using Transfer Learning and PyTorch.
+In this project, a set of x-rays are classified as Pneumonia or Normal using Transfer Learning and the PyTorch framework.

+The data used are publically available in kaggle.com